Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 1. As a new user, I want to easily navigate the entire site intuitively so I can easily find the information required.
 2. As a new user, I want the information I seek to be easily accessible and relevant so I know that the information is current.
-3. As a new user, I want attractive and relavant visuals which work with the content so the content is intuitive.
+3. As a new user, I want attractive and relevant visuals which work with the content so the content is intuitive.

 #### Future User Goals

-1. As a future user, I want to see attractive and relavant visuals
+1. As a future user, I want to see attractive and relevant visuals
-2. As a future user, I want to be informed and educated so I get the information I'm browing for.
+2. As a future user, I want to be informed and educated so I get the information I'm browsing for.
 3. As a future user, I want connect with the community so I feel as if I'm reaching out to a person.

 [Back to top](#victoria-park-community)